Experiential learning resources for the innovative educator

 2. Community Action Projects:

-Community Action Projects are project-based learning activities where students explore community issues (locally, nationally, or globally) that they find important.
+Community Action Projects are project-based learning experiences where students explore community issues (locally, nationally, or globally) that they find personally meaningful or relevant.

-Students research the issue, make an action plan, and take action, all of which make community action projects another one of my favorite high school resume builders for students.
-It is not as simple as a community service activity or volunteer experience.
-It requires research, commitment to the issue, and making a long-term change in the community.
+Students research the issue, make an action plan, and take action.
+This resume builder is not as simple as a community service activity or volunteer experience.
+Community action projects requires research, commitment to the issue, and dedication to making a long-term change in the community.
 Raising money, advocating for legislation, giving time, and raising awareness are some ways to approach community action projects.
-What is cool about this resume builder for students compared to the other others listed here is that community action projects are student-directed and community-based.
-The students lead the projects from start to finish offering opportunities to build career-ready skills such as leadership, time management, creative problem-solving, task-management, planning, decision making, and more.
+What is cool about this high school resume builder compared to the other others listed here is that community action projects are student-directed and community-based.
+Aside from the fact that give their time to an important cause, the students lead the projects from start to finish.
+This gives them the opportunity to build career-ready skills such as leadership, time management, creative problem-solving, task-management, planning, decision making, and more.
 Resource Suggestions: I have a few community action resources that are theme-specific, all of which focus on an assigned issue.
-The community action project resource that I recommend, however, is my community action project toolkit.
-This resource includes guiding materials that help students independently and productively design and lead their own community action projects.
-The great thing about the tool kit is that it's open-ended.
-You can use this same resource over and over and over again.
+The community action project resource that I recommend, however, is my community action project tool kit.
+This resource includes guiding materials that help students independently and productively design and lead community action projects of interest.

 3. Online Courses:

-There are so many free courses online today, many of them from highly reputable colleges.
+There are so many free online courses today, many of them from highly reputable colleges and universities, that high school students can and should take huge advantage of.

-Not only does this high school resume builder for students increase content knowledge but it also demonstrates that the student has the skills to self-direct and has an interest in tech literacy, an important 21st-century skill.
+Not only does this high school resume builder increase content knowledge but it also demonstrates initiative.
+Students are showing that they independently identified and participated in growth opportunities.
 Udemy, Coursera, and edX are some options among many others.
-The Covid-19 pandemic has led many organizations to provide historically expensive online courses for free.
+The Covid-19 pandemic has led many digital course organizations to provide historically expensive online courses for free.
 This resume builder is great for professional development and CEU's for educators as well.
-Suggested Resource: Check out this list of free educational websites for teens (including online courses).
+Suggested Resource: Check out this list of free educational websites for teens (including online courses and workshops).

 4. Start a Business:

-Another one of my favorite high school resume builders for students is entrepreneurship.
+Another one of my favorite resume builders for high school students with little experience is entrepreneurship.
 I love to have my high school students develop AND run their own businesses.

 The experience can be as elaborate or basic as you'd like.
 The businesses could be as simple as lawn mowing or dog walking or as elaborate as starting a skateboard clothing brand.
 I have had students do both.
 There is so much to be gained from starting a business.
-Students would learn about marketing, how to balance a budget, create and use spreadsheets, write a business plan, and more.
-This high school resume builder for students also offers them the opportunity to show off a variety of soft skills including leadership skills, organization, planning, collaboration, creativity, problem-solving, and more.
-Resource Suggestion: My students use my High School Entrepreneurship: Start a Business resource.
-This resource is 26 pages of templates that seamlessly guide students through brainstorming business ideas, conducting market research, writing a business plan, building a business website, and more.
+Students learn about marketing, how to balance a budget, how to create and use spreadsheets, how to write a business plan, and more.
+This high school resume booster also offers them the opportunity to show off a variety of soft skills including leadership skills, organization, planning, collaboration, creativity, problem-solving, and more.
+It also kills two birds with one stone!
+While students are building their resumes through entrepreneurship, they're also making money to fund future college endeavors, career training programs, or just general adulting such as paying their own rent.
+Resource Suggestion: My students use my High School Entrepreneurship Tool Kit: Start a Business resource.
+This resource is 26 pages of templates that seamlessly guides students through brainstorming business ideas, conducting market research, writing a business plan, building a business website, and more.

 5. Service-Learning